dart-lang/site-www/src/tools/dartpad/index.md

 The language features and APIs that DartPad supports depend on the **Dart SDK** version that DartPad is currently using.
-You can find the active SDK's version at the bottom right of DartPad.
+You can find this SDK version at the bottom right of DartPad.

 ## Embedding DartPad in web pages {#embedding}